Fair History

 The first 9 fair managers of the fair were:

-In 2015 we upgraded our sign out front to a programable digital sign.
+In 2015, Kiwanis of Griffin upgraded the sign out front to a programmable digital sign.

-In 2016, our fair and fairground was used to film a segment for the 20th Century Fox movie Diary of a Wimpy Kid.
-20th Century Fox paid us $45,000.
+In 2016, our fair and fairgrounds were used to film a segment for the 20th Century Fox movie Diary of a Wimpy Kid.

-Our fairgrounds has hosted Farm Day where about 900 first graders would be shown examples of farming activities.
+Our fairground has hosted Farm Day where about 900 first graders are shown examples of farming activities.

-In 2017 ,2018,and 2020 we began the Associated General Contractors used our fairgrounds for their High School Skills Challenge where high school students compete in various construction skills.
+In 2017 ,2018,and 2020, the Associated General Contractors of Georgia used our fairgrounds for their High School Skills Challenge in which high school students compete in various construction skills.

-The Salvation Army uses 2 our building to organize the Angel Tree Project.
+The Salvation Army uses one of our buildings to organize the Angel Tree Project.

-The Fair Grounds continuously change to meet the needs of the Fair, the Kiwanis Club of Griffin, and the community.
-As an example, the old truck pull track has been converted to a 4-H Horse Arena that is used by the Spalding County 4-H Club.
-The arena has been used during the fair for lawn mower races beginning in 2017.
+The fairgrounds continuously change to meet the needs of the Fair, the Kiwanis Club of Griffin, and the community.
+As an example, the old truck pull track has been converted to a 4-H Horse Arena used by the Spalding County 4-H Club.
+The arena was used during the fair for lawn mower races for several years beginning in 2017.

-Beginning 2018 Fair, Kiwanis of Griffin took over operation of the Bingo Booth at the Fair.
+Beginning with the 2018 Fair, Kiwanis of Griffin took over operation of the Bingo Booth at the Fair.

 In 2019 Belle City Amusements did not show up for the fair, but sent another smaller group to take their place.